putuyoga/putuyoga.github.io/_posts/2016-07-19-welcome-to-aspnet-core.md

 I am still trying figure out ASP.NET Core (you know, my last experiences is windows phone and xamarin).
 I hope by learn this one, it will become a good invesment in the future.

+If you want to learn asp.net core too with me, just watch [my repository](http://https://github.com/putuyoga/yoga-core) on github.

 Cheers!